chinamike65/hugo-tuolesi/content/book1/book1en.md

-**His Holiness Ramo Yongzin**
+**His Holiness Ramo Yongzeng**

-Dharma Master Yongzeng, named Ramo Yongzin Lobsang Kezhi Gyatso (1908-2004), entered Buddhism at the age of six.
+Dharma Master Yongzeng, named Ramo Yongzeng Lobsang Kezhi Gyatso (1908-2004), entered Buddhism at the age of six.
 At the age of seventeen he went to Labrang Monastery, a famous Buddhist temple,  with XX as his root guru.
 He studied with more than a dozen masters, including Dharma Master Sangke Tankai and Dharma Master Gongtang Rinpoche of this monastery.

-Because Dharma Master Yongzeng often practiced the Three Ways, he was called the wish-fulfilling treasure of empowerments, follow-up empowerments, lineage holder of scriptures, teachings, secrets and rituals in Tibetan Buddhist circles.
+Because Dharma Master Yongzeng often practiced the Three Aspects of the Path, he was called the wish-fulfilling treasure of empowerments, follow-up empowerments, lineage holder of scriptures, teachings, secrets and rituals in Tibetan Buddhist circles.

 Dharma Master Yongzeng, with a heart of compassion, worked tirelessly, taught profound Dharma in various places throughout his life, saved countless sentient beings, and passed away at the age of ninety-seven.

 After Vajra Master Ngawang Gyatso became a follower of this master in 1980, he constantly received many sutras and teachings.

-From 1993 to 2004, the master has come to study with His Holiness Master Yongzeng every spring, summer and autumn for 11 consecutive years, and has completely obtained His Holiness's deep empowerments, the inheritance of scriptures, secrets and rituals.
+From 1993 to 2004, the Master Ngawang went to study with His Holiness Master Yongzeng every spring, summer and autumn for 11 consecutive years, and completely obtained His Holiness's deep empowerments, the inheritance of scriptures, secrets and rituals.

 **Introduction to Vajra Master Ngawang Gyatso**

 Master Ngawang Gyatso was born on March 3, 1969 (the fifteenth day of the first lunar month) in Hainan Tibetan Autonomous Prefecture, Qinghai Province.

 The master began to practice Buddhism as a novice monk at the age of six, and became an ordained monk at the age of eighteen.
-He studied with Dharma Master Lama Yong Zeng, Geshe Rinpoche, Lobsang Dorje Vajra Guru, Gejia Rinpoche, Dharma Master Yeshe Gyatso, and Gazang Qusong Vajra Guru and the 10th Panchen Lama.
+He studied with Dharma Master Lama YongZeng, Geshe Rinpoche, Lobsang Dorje Vajra Guru, Gejia Rinpoche, Dharma Master Yeshe Gyatso, and Gazang Qusong Vajra Guru and the 10th Panchen Lama.

-Master Ah Wang, having followed the precepts of his teachers, received complete transmission of the teachings from his seven masters, the forty-sixth generational heirs of the "Prajna Paramita Sutra", the most important classics of Buddhism.
+Master Ah Wang, having followed the precepts of his teachers, received complete transmission of the teachings from his seven masters, and is the forty-sixth generational heir of the "Prajna Paramita Sutras", the most important classics of Buddhism.
 From them he obtained more than 200 kinds of empowerments, more than 300 advanced special empowerments, more than 280 guiding precepts, with more than 500 scriptural sutras and more than 80 oral transmissions of intangible secrets.
 Therefore, the lineage of the master's doctrinal transmission is extremely complete and especially rare.

 His Holiness Dharma Master Yongzeng, who was once the sutra teacher of the living Buddha, Sechi, in Lamodeqin Monastery was a person of superior virtue and the complete holder of the transmissions of the Gelugpa tantric teachings.
 Master Ah Wang followed Master Yongzeng for more than 20 years and absorbed all of the experience of the Venerable Dharma Master.
 The other six masters are also highly proficient in the esoteric secrets and have sufficient evidence of exceptional scholarly achievements.